Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 You've been drinking tonight?

-I can smell it on you.
+I can smell it on you

-Yeah, well, I'm not driving.
+I'm not driving

-Well, so when he's told he needs to either show his license
+He needs to either show his license

-or get out of the car, he responds.
+Or get out of the car

-Well, I don't have a license.
+Well I don't have a license

-I'm sitting here because I'm waiting for a mate.
+I'm waiting for a mate.

 You've had a car crash.